jrasmusson/ios-starter-kit/swift/Private-Typed-Class.md

 # Private typed class

-Here is a nice way to create a private typed class.
+Here is a nice way to create a private typed class or struct.

 ```swift
 struct LoginCredential {